tobydriscoll/udmath305/_sources/second_linear/solution_structure.md

 for arbitrary constants $c_1$ and $c_2$.
 :::

-(You might be tempted to do another reduction of order starting from $x_2$.
-Nice try, but you don't get any new terms that change {eq}`secondlin-genhomog`.)
+It's too deep for us to go into a true proof of this theorem.
+You might be tempted to do another reduction of order starting from $x_2$ in order to get a third solution.
+Nice try, but you don't get any new terms that change {eq}`secondlin-genhomog`.

 ## Constant coefficients

 The linear second-order problem $\opA[x]=f$ has a nice structure, but only a few such problems are straightforward to solve.
-We will now, and for the rest of the chapter, limit ourselves to the **constant-coefficient** problem
+We will now, and for the rest of the chapter, limit ourselves to the {term}`constant-coefficient` problem

 ```{math}
 :label: secondlin-linear-cc